 Potential Opportunities for Patanjali

-- Growing Demand for Natural and Ayurvedic Products: With increasing awareness about health and wellness, there is a growing demand for natural and Ayurvedic products, presenting a significant opportunity for Patanjali to capitalise on its strengths.
+- Growing Demand for Natural and Ayurvedic Products: With increasing awareness about health and wellness, there is a growing demand for natural and Ayurvedic products.
+This trend presents a significant opportunity for Patanjali to capitalize on its strengths by promoting offerings such as Shilajit Resin and Shilajit Gold, which are known for their health-enhancing properties.
+These products align with the rising preference for traditional remedies and natural supplements among health-conscious consumers.

 - Expanding International Market: Patanjali has been exploring international markets to tap into the global demand for Ayurvedic and natural products.